 Health and wellness is much bigger than what you do or don't eat or if you do or don't miss a workout.
 In fact, being preoccupied with thoughts of what you should or shouldn't eat or feeling guilt, stress and anxiety about your food choices will probably have a larger negative impact on your health than the actual food itself, not to mention that those feelings are probably what leads to the problematic behaviors in the first place.
 It's a viscous cycle.
-Time to break free!

 Look back at this past weekend and take the food out of it.
 Think about the loved ones you were with and the events that took place which made you smile.
 At the end of it all, that's what matters.
 Sow seeds to reap long lasting happiness.
 Foster love, gratitude, compassion, patience, integrity...remember things that matter.
 Food guilt only serves as a distraction from what matters most.
 I'll make you a promise - as you start to focus on what matters most, the food guilt will take care of itself.
-Promise.

 Where do you go from here?
 You pick yourself up, dust yourself off, and you eat breakfast.
-A nice, satisfying, balanced, nutrient-dense breakfast that leaves you feeling full, satisfied and energized to live a life you love with the people you love the most.
+A satisfying, adequate, balanced, nutrient-dense breakfast that leaves you feeling full, satisfied and energized to live a life you love with the people you love the most.
 Don't be tempted to skip out on that!